Missing You (John Waite song): Background

 Waite's record label was convinced they had enough songs for the No Brakes album, but he felt it lacked a hit single.
 He went to a songwriter's house in LA, who showed him a guitar melody on a cassette tape.
 Waite listened to the melody once through, and the second time, improvised the entire first verse, 'B' section, and "missing you" section without stopping.
 Waite said the song was about three women in his life: he was getting divorced, and he was thinking of an old love interest from when he first moved to New York City as well as a current love interest.
 He said, "I was singing about New York, and distance, the caving in of my marriage, and the options that I had.
 It was bittersweet – it was about the end of my marriage and the beginning of something new.
-Although, when I was singing ‘I ain’t missing you’, it was denial too."
-He had to convince the record label to spend $5,000 to record one last single—this one—for the album.
+Although, when I was singing 'I ain't missing you', it was denial too."
+He had to convince the record label to spend an extra $5,000 to record this one last song.